 Ever heard the saying, “marry someone that loves you, not someone that you love”?
-Ofcourse you don’t have to enter a pretentious relation where you don’t feel invested, but everyone deserves security.
+Of course you don’t have to enter a pretentious relationship where you don’t feel invested, but everyone deserves security.

 Whether it’s a friend or romantic interest, if you are constantly admitting that this person is ‘out of your league’, there’s a chance that your rice is made for someone else.

-Don’t quit any relations, just go spend more of your time (probably saved from doing less, from the point above) with people that make you feel more loved!
+So, don’t quit any relations.
+Just go spend more of your time (probably saved from doing less, from the point above) with people that make you feel more loved!

 Don’t become ‘cold-hearted’.
 Don’t become a raging alcoholic.
 And don’t change yourself!

-This post is dedicated to every single person that’s loved a friend or romantic partner with all their heart, and still lost.
+I hope a more serious topic was dissected for you through a little bit of humour and my silly stick men!
+This post is my dedication to every single person that’s loved a friend or romantic partner with all their heart, and still lost.